Richard5P/Dummy-LatAm-Lingo/documentation/01-strategy-plane.md

 ## Site owner:

 - Boutique language school with physical classrooms in four LatAm countries.
 The school founders are a group of indigenous and mestizaje friends who met at university and shared the same dismay about how little their classmates (and society in general) knew about the LatAm indigenous population.
 Beyond the professional desire for a profitable business is their societal goal of education and awareness about their native heritage.
-The start-up is partially funded by government and NGO heritage organisations.
+The government and NGO heritage organisations partially fund the start-up.

 ## Site owner's goal: